Indonesia's Legal System

 -

-Implementing regulations and autonomous regulations (Verordnung En Autonome Satzung).
+implementing regulations and autonomous regulations (Verodnung En Autonome Satzung).

 Level Legal Norms Comparison between Hans Nawiasky and Hans Kelsen